HVDC Vancouver Island: History

 In 1968 the first pole of the HVDC Vancouver Island link went into service.
 Its static inverters use mercury vapour rectifiers.
 Each of these rectifiers was 3.35 m long, 1.22 m wide and 6.10 m high and has a weight of 4.5 metric tons.
 The valves are situated in a hall 26.21 m long, 11.89 m wide and 11.28 m high.
 The maximum transmission capacity of this pole was 312 megawatts and the transmission voltage was 260 kV.
 The stations Vancouver Island Terminal and Arnott Substation were designed and delivered by Swedish company ASEA (later ABB).
 The Swedish team of some 10 people were headed for the first phase by Ivan Hedlund and for the second phase by Gunnar Ahgren.

 In 1977 the HVDC Vancouver Island link was supplemented by installing a second pole.
-This pole used thyristor valves for its static inverters and operated at a voltage of 280 kV with a rating of 370 megawatts.
-A new 230 kV. submarine cable for three-phase alternating current has been constructed between the Canadian mainland and Vancouver Island.
-This parallels the existing two HVDC lines and replaces one of two earlier 138 kV lines.
+This pole used thyristor valves for its static inverters and operated at a voltage of 280kV with a rating of 370 megawatts.
+A new 230kV submarine cable for three-phase alternating current has been constructed between the Canadian mainland and Vancouver Island.
+This parallels the existing two HVDC lines and replaces one of two earlier 138kV lines.
 In the 2005 hearings for the new 230kV circuit the HVDC systems were reported to be at the end of their service life and are not considered to be reliable.
 As a result of this, the first pole was shut down in 2014 and the second in 2016.

 Electrodes and metallic return

-HVDC Vancouver Island used metallic return, during monopolar operation, when current is lower than 600 A. Otherwise earth return was used.
+HVDC Vancouver Island used metallic return, during monopolar operation, when current is lower than 600A.
+Otherwise earth return was used.
 On Vancouver Island the line for metallic return is a monopolar line on wooden poles, which are used in some sections also by AC lines, running parallel to the main line of HVDC Vancouver Island.